atib80/tinyrcon/README.md

    ![Private TinyRcon server for managing game server and allowing admin level access to authorized private admins](/screenshots/Private_TinyRcon_server.jpg)

-  5. Private TinyRcon server which can optionally be running on the same authorized public admin's computer as well, although that's not a requirement.
+  5. Private TinyRcon server can optionally be running on the same authorized public admin's computer as well, although that's not a requirement.
 Both TinyRcon and private TinyRcon client exchange messages with private TinyRcon server.
 Private TinyRcon server looks almost identical to TinyRcon client.
 Apart from its main task of communicating with private TinyRcon clients and processing private admin level commands of logged in private admins as well as handling user level commands of players some of its additional services include processing custom user level commands like !s, !tp, !report, !unreport, !reports and sending available custom maps' relation information to both TinyRcon and private TinyRcon client as well.

 **TinyRcon client** communicates with both **Public TinyRcon server** and **Private TinyRcon server** and **Private TinyRcon client** only communicates with **Private TinyRcon server** by exchanging short messages based upon the UDP transport protocol.
 TinyRcon clients are able to keep their temporary bans, IP bans, IP address range bans, city bans, country bans, player name bans, etc. and other important information like protected player entries updated and synchronized among all TinyRcon clients by logging in